kevinyma/p_v2/_projects/illo.md

 ></p>

 <p><img src="/img/illustrations/apartments.jpg"
-alt="We like to think of solo objects as inherently beautiful: a windowsill, a tree, a wet mop.
-What about an object repeated so many times it loses any semblance of individuality?
+alt="Solo objects are beautiful: a windowsill, a tree, a wet mop.
+What about an object repeated so many times it loses its individuality?

-I think patterns draw us in because they are stories of the mundane.
+Patterns draw me in because they tell me stories of the mundane.
 They speak of everyday life and its routines."
 ></p>

 <p><img src="/img/illustrations/engineering.jpg"